 Looking for a quality road bike and want to spend less than £500?
 There are some models out there that will have you smiling for miles

-Contrary to what might seem to be the case when you step into your average bike shop, it is possible to get a good road bike for under £500 – indeed we’ve reviewed models from as little as £260.
+Contrary to what might seem to be the case when you step into your average bike shop, it is possible to get a good road bike for under £500 – indeed we’ve reviewed cheaper road bikes from as little as £260 and been really impressed.

 We won’t lie: spending more is likely to provide you with a bike that will keep you going without the need for upgrades for much longer.
 However, if you’re new to cycling, or just don’t want to spend a huge chunk of cash on your new set of wheels, then we’re here to help you get the best deal on something cheaper.

 The key difference between a bike for under £500 and a more expensive version will be the overall weight, the speed and crispness with which the gears shift between cogs and the urgency with which the brakes react.
 The frame is likely to lack a little stiffness compared with a top-end model, and the handling might be a bit less sharp.